 Mercantile Home (S)

-One-of-a-kind hand bags, note cards, unique treasures for the home, hand poured soy candles, heirloom produce, cottage garden flowers and more.
+One-of-a-kind hand bags, note cards, unique treasures for the home, hand poured soy candles, cottage garden flowers and more.
 Each week there’s always something new to discover!
 All Mercantile products are designed and created in Ken & Ron’s downtown Easton studio.

 526 Northampton Street

 Susan Knapp has been selling at the Easton Farmers’ Market since 2004.
 Her all-natural bodycare line includes handcrafted soaps, body spritz, massage oil, powders, lip balms and foot care products for men and women.
 All products feature essential oils, herbs and botanicals, with an emphasis on locally-grown lavender.

 The mission of the Arts Community of Easton, ACE, is to encourage and promote the arts of all disciplines, to foster an appreciation of the arts, and enrich the quality of life of the Easton area by offering arts education opportunities and community programming.
 The ACE tent at the Easton Farmers’ Market features ACE member artists and crafters selling fine jewelry, pottery, paintings, fiber art and more.
 Look for “ARTISTS IN ACTION” hands-on community programs at the Wednesday Market.

 Watch Karen Forest spin wool and alpaca fiber on site at the market!
 This talented spinner offers hand-dyed yarns, beautifully-knitted apparel and a full line of luxurious goat’s milk soaps.